xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 ### Additional date functions

-ArangoDB 2.7 provides several extra AQL functions for date and time calculation and manipulation.
+AvocadoDB 2.7 provides several extra AQL functions for date and time calculation and manipulation.
 These functions were contributed by GitHub users @CoDEmanX and @friday.
 A big thanks for their work!